msaxena14/Automated-Infra-Via-Terraform/README.md

-This repo is useful for devops engineers for provision infrastructure via terraform.
+This repo is useful for devops engineers for provisioning infrastructure via terraform.
 It covers infrastructre as :-
     a.
 VPC
     b.
 IAM-Role